armaber/articles/PCIeHP/notes.md

 At startup, the OS feeds the *supported and controlled PCIe* features to the **ACPI \_OSC method**.
-System firmware responds with a bitmask for granted features, part of *Control* field. *See Section 4.5 / PCI Firmware Specification Revision 3.2.*
+System firmware responds with a bitmask for granted features, part of *Control* field. *Section 4.5 / PCI Firmware Specification Revision 3.2.*

 * In kernel mode, the root complex fully qualified name must be identified.
 Use `!amli find _OSC` and look at the 1<sup>st</sup> entry, as a child of